 "Jack the Ripper" is the best-known name given to an unidentified serial killer who was active in the largely impoverished areas in and around the Whitechapel district of London in 1888.
 He was so called because of a letter who was written by someone who claims he was the killer, however the letter was considered as a hoax.
-Another names to him are "The Whitechapel Murderer" and "Leather Apron".
+Another name for him are "The Whitechapel Murderer" and "Leather Apron".

 While Jose Rizal was in London, Jack The Ripper was present and when he went back to the Philippines, the killings had stopped.
 It was very mysterious!
 Could it be just a coincidence?
 Or not?

-By the way, Jack The Ripper likes girls, while Jose Rizal was quite similar to him.
+By the way, Jack The Ripper likes girls while Jose Rizal was quite similar to him.
 They both have the same initials too, J.R.

 For those who don't know Jose Rizal, he is the national hero of the Philippines though not legally official.

 José Protacio Rizal Mercado y Alonzo Realonda (Jose Rizal) was a Filipino polymath, patriot and the most prominent advocate for reform in the Philippines during the Spanish colonial era.
 He is regarded as the foremost Filipino patriot.[Click Here]

 Let's find out...